loathers/bountiful/README.md

-bountiful.maxBanishCost       | autoBuyPriceLimit | Maximum price willing to spend on individual banishers bountiful.maxSpecialCost      | autoBuyPriceLimit | Maximum price willing to spend on special bounty content unlockers bountiful.automaticallyGiveup | false             | Whether or not to "Give up" bounties which cannot be accessed
+bountiful.maxBanishCost       | autoBuyPriceLimit | Maximum price willing to spend on individual banishers bountiful.maxSpecialCost      | autoBuyPriceLimit | Maximum price willing to spend on special bounty content unlockers bountiful.automaticallyGiveup | false             | Whether or not to "Give up" bounties which cannot be accessed bountiful.useAllOlfactCharges | false             | Whether or not to use all 3 olfaction charges.
+Uses up to 2 when false

 To set a property, simply type the following into the gCLI: